Akademiska Damkören Lyran

 The Academic Female Voice Choir Lyran (Akademiska Damkören Lyran, [ɑkɑˈdeːmiskɑ ˈdɑːmˌkœːren ˈlyːrɑn]), also referred to as simply Lyran, is a Finland-Swedish academic female voice choir in Helsinki, Finland.
 It is the only women's choir affiliated with the University of Helsinki.

 History

 The choir was established in 1946 by a group of female students in Helsinki, led by Eja Tollet née Sevelius, who became the first artistic director of the choir.
 The choir was known as Gillekören Lyran until 1948.

-Present artistic director Jutta Seppinen, MMus, began her tenure in the autumn term of 2009.
+Present artistic director Riku Laurikka, MMus, began his tenure in the Spring term of 2023.

 Ever since 1954, the choir has collaborated extensively with the Academic Male Voice Choir of Helsinki (Akademiska Sångföreningen), the sole other Swedish-language University of Helsinki choir.
 The two choirs give several annually recurring concerts together.

 Lyran has since 1968 kept a close relation to the Norwegian male choir Trondhjems Studentersangforening.